 Undertaking a work placement can offer you plenty of real benefits for progressing into your chosen career.

-Regardless of how much you think you have learned about your chosen career from your studies you will learn so much information and acquire so many skills from a work placement.
-You can never be really clued up on what a job entails until you have been working practically in that role.
+Regardless of how much you think you have learned about your profession of interest from your studies, you will acquire so many soft and hard skills from a work placement.
+You can never be really clued up on what a job entails until you have got some practical experience in that role.

 Improved job opportunities

-Increasingly employers are looking for people with practical experience as well as academic achievements.
-Work placements offer the perfect opportunity to gain this kind of experience whilst still studying.
+Increasingly, employers are looking for people with experience as well as academic achievements.
+Work placements offer the perfect opportunity to gain this kind of exposure to the workplace whilst still studying.
 An employer seeing any work placements on your CV will be more likely to consider you for the position.

 Experience of teamwork and development of interpersonal skills

-A work placement will allow you to gain experience of this first hand and develop you own teamwork and interpersonal skills which will make you a more rounded and attractive candidate for any employer.
+A work placement will allow you to gain experience of this first hand and develop your own teamwork and interpersonal skills, which will make you a more rounded and attractive candidate for any employer.

 Awareness of current developments in the sector

-More placement student go onto achieve higher grades and better degrees
+More placement students go on to achieve high grades and better degrees

 Chance of a firm offer of employment

-Performing well on a work placement can often lead to a firm job offer at the end of it and regardless of this the contacts acquired and networking done during a placement will have put you in contact with people who may well be able to help you enter and progress into your chosen career.
+Performing well on a work placement can often lead to a firm job offer at the end of it.
+Even if it doesn’t, the placement will have put you in contact with people who may well be able to help you enter and progress into your chosen career.